alonshlomi/OOP-hw3/README.md

 The game has 24 levels, starting in 0 and the level of difficulty increases, each level can be exported to KML file.
 The game can be play in 2 modes: _Manual_(by user) , _Auto_(by computer)

+_Addition for Ex4_:
+You can watch your own stats and other players' stats using MySQL database.

 The project is made out 3 packages taken from previous assignment - [Ex2](https://github.com/alonshlomi/OOP-hw2)
 * **algorithms**
 * **dataStructure**
 * **utils**

-The package we programmed in this game is **gameClient** contains 7 classes:
+The package we programmed in this game is **gameClient** contains 8 classes:
 * _Fruit_
 * _Robot_
 * _GameArena_